turingschool/curriculum/source/topics/extract_ratings_service.markdown

 Verify that everything still works.

-## Reading Ratings

-The easier part of the story is reading ratings from the service.

-#### Introducing an Adapter
+### Introducing an Adapter

-* an adapter that will talk to the remote service.
-But first, use it to talk to the database.
+The adapter will eventually talk to the remote service, but the first step is to use this adapter to talk to the Rating model.

 Create a new file in `app/models/ratings_repository.rb`.
 Put a simple ruby object in it.
-We'll move all references to the Rating class into this.
+We'll move all references to the `Rating` class from the controllers and other models into this class.

+There are three files that talk directly to the `Rating` model.

-There are three relevant files, let's do one at a time:
+, let's do one at a time:

-* app/controllers/products_controller.rb
+#### Decoupling from the `ProductsController`

+The `ProductsController` needs to get a list of all the ratings for a particular product.

 ```ruby
 Rating.where(product_id: params[:id])